CircleboxOrg/AspNetTrainingOne/README.md

 It has a simple Entity Framework Code First DbContext containing one entity - City.

 It uses a Migration to create the database, create the table and populate the table with data using the Seed method.

+## 2. Scaffolded Cities controller and views

+A new controller was added (Cities) and used the "MVC 5 Controller with views, using Entity Framework" option.
+The only other change was the Cities was added to the top level menu in the \_Layout.cshtml in the Views\Shared folder.